-Welcome to the Studies & Research section of the USA FAIR website.
+Welcome to the Studies & Research section of the SAEN, Inc. website.
 You can survey recent studies, articles and policy papers on sex offender issues utilizing the category buttons above.

 Sex offenders actually have one of the lowest recidivism rates of any offender group in the criminal justice system.